 Mono Framework

-Mono is an open-source framework and it is a .NET implementation.
-The Mono project started in 2001 and the first release 1.0 was issued in 2004.
-The work was initiated by Ximiana and further development is completed by Novell.
+Mono is an open-source framework, and it is a .NET implementation.
+The Mono project started in 2001, and the first release 1.0 was issued in 2004.
+The work was initiated by Ximiana, and further development was completed by Novell.

-Mono framework's code execution is also same as the .NET framework :
+Mono framework's code execution is also the same as the .NET framework:

-• The mono runtime handles the garbage collection, security, exception handling, etc.
+- The mono runtime handles garbage collection, security, exception handling, etc.

-• Developers are able to create Dot net applications faster, more easily, and as such can push changes and improvements much quicker.
+- Developers are able to create Dot net applications faster, more easily, and as such, they can push changes and improvements much quicker.

-• Sometimes, Incompatibility with the MS.NET framework, So that developers need to spend more time when dealing with incompatible features between multiple operating systems.
+- Sometimes, incompatibility with the MS.NET framework means that developers need to spend more time dealing with incompatible features between multiple operating systems.

 Mono is a useful option for building cross-platform .NET applications, particularly on platforms that are not officially supported by .NET.
 However, it is important to consider the potential compatibility issues when determining if it is the right choice for your specific needs.